-Scroll down for more information about the case, details about how to obtain your retirement benefits, and contact information.
+Scroll down for more details about the case and how it may impact you as well as how-to information on obtaining your benefit and who to contact.
 Click on the links above for access to important documents or download the pdf versions by clicking on the sidebar to the left.

 About This Lawsuit

 In 1998, Jamal J. Kifafi, who worked at the Capitol Hilton in Washington D.C., filed a lawsuit against the Hilton Hotels Retirement Plan on behalf of himself and all other Plan participants and beneficiaries.
 He alleged that Hilton Hotels had not complied with certain standards in the Employee Retirement Income Security Act (ERISA).
 A downloadable pdf of a newspaper article about Mr.

 Kifafi and this litigation is available by clicking in the sidebar to the left.

 The District and Circuit Court Decisions are summarized below.
 Downloadable pdfs of court documents are available by clicking in the sidebar to the left.